hantsy/spring6-sandbox/docs/boot-http-service.md

                 .map(it -> new PostServiceException(it.getResponseBodyAsString()))
 ```

-Or, restore the original exception from the server APIs:
+Or, restore to use the original exception that was used in the server APIs:

 ```java
 .defaultStatusHandler(status -> status == HttpStatus.NOT_FOUND,